nolantait/staticky/README.md

 ```

 When you are developing your site you run `bin/dev` to start your development
-server on `https://localhost:9292`.
+server on http://localhost:9292.
 This will automatically reload after a short
 period when you make changes.

 Assets are handled by Vite by default, but you can have whatever build process
-you like just by tweaking `Procfile.dev` and your `Rakefile`
+you like just by tweaking `Procfile.dev` and your `Rakefile`.
+You will also need
+to create your own view helpers for linking your assets.

 By default, to build your site you run the builder, usually inside a Rakefile: